How to Report Ethereum Gas Fees on Your Tax Return in 2024

 How to handle crypto gas fees for trade transactions

-When you use Ethereum or other cryptocurrency for gas fees, this may trigger a taxable event, typically in the event of a sale.
+Using Ethereum or other cryptocurrency for gas fees may trigger a taxable event, typically in the event of a sale.
 The IRS may treat this use of crypto for gas as if you sold a capital asset.
-This means you may need to report capital gains or losses resulting from the trades you execute.
+This means you may need to report capital gains or losses from your trades.

 In other words, if the cryptocurrency you use to execute a trade has appreciated in value since you acquired it, you must report that disposal and corresponding capital gains to the IRS using Form 8949, along with your gross proceeds, cost basis, and the date you received and disposed of your cryptocurrency.

-When selling, crypto gas fees can also be used to reduce your proceeds, in turn reducing capital gains.
+When selling, crypto gas fees can also reduce your proceeds, reducing capital gains.
 In the case of purchases, the gas fees can be added to the cost basis of the purchase.

 How to handle crypto gas fees for transactions that aren’t trades